Life after Prostate Cancer: Living in the Present Moment

 “The day my doctor called to tell me my routine blood work showed that my PSA levels rose from 2.5 to 10.3 was my birthday,” Frank says.
 “At that time, I physically felt great and had no symptoms.”

-The physician referred Frank to a urologist who scheduled a biopsy of his prostate gland.
-The results revealed that over half of his gland was cancerous.
-While the urologist said he could cure Frank’s cancer utilizing brachytherapy, a procedure where radioactive seeds are implanted into the prostate gland, Frank decided that he needed a second opinion.
+The physician referred Frank to a urologist, who scheduled a biopsy of his prostate gland.
+The results revealed that more than half of his gland was cancerous.
+While the urologist said he could cure Frank’s cancer using brachytherapy, a procedure where radioactive seeds are implanted into the prostate gland, Frank decided that he needed a second opinion.

-“We have the very best health care systems in Cleveland, which is why I decided to get another medical perspective from UH Seidman Cancer Center.”
+“We have the very best health care systems in Cleveland, which is why I decided to get another medical perspective from UH Seidman Cancer Center,” he says.

 Frank, a senior vice president and director of corporate incident response for KeyBank, says that because of the nature of what he does for a living, he has the tendency to think of the worst outcome in any given situation.